Guide to Parish Council Committees

 A Council does not have to appoint committees, but sometimes the delegation of work can make life easier and enable it to run more efficiently and be more focused.

-We have two committees with delegated powers:
+There are two Parish Council committees with delegated powers:

 - Planning to make timely decisions on planning applications;